Sedahay/iloveanimals/README.md

 # iloveanimals
-it is a web page about cute animals.
+it is a website about cute animals.